MEEDOO99/MEEDOO/Rules-Guidebook.md

 Speaking other languages repeatedly in other channels besides the two listed above, is prohibited.

 ### B9.
 Evasion
 Evasion is joining the server with another account to bypass a previous punishment or ban.
-Evasion is prohibited, but staff have the freedom to deal with them at their discretion.
+Evasion is prohibited and warrants immediate ban.

+**B9-1.** Evasion is only permissible when the second account is being used to appeal or discuss their ban.
+Otherwise, it is prohibited.

 # **Section C - Learning Channels**